Nick Rose (American football): Atlanta Falcons

-After going undrafted in the 2016 NFL Draft, on May 5, 2016, Rose signed with the Atlanta Falcons.
+After going undrafted in the 2016 NFL draft, on May 5, 2016, Rose signed with the Atlanta Falcons.
 On August 20, 2016, Rose was released by the Falcons.

 San Francisco 49ers

 Rose signed a reserve/future contract with the San Francisco 49ers on January 19, 2017.
 He was waived by the team on September 1, 2017.

 Washington Redskins

 On October 18, 2017, Rose was signed by the Washington Redskins to replace an injured Dustin Hopkins.
 On October 23, he kicked his first field goal from 27 yards out against the Philadelphia Eagles.
 On November 12, he kicked a career-long 55-yard field goal against the Minnesota Vikings.
 On December 16, he was waived by the Redskins following the activation of Hopkins off injured reserve.

-Los Angeles Chargers
+Los Angeles Chargers (first stint)

 On December 18, 2017, Rose was claimed off waivers by the Los Angeles Chargers.
+He played two games for the Chargers in 2017.
 On April 13, 2018, he was waived by the Chargers.